Glossary Home

 IP

-Internet Procotol (IP) is a communications protocol used to connect computers across a network, specifically the Internet.
+The Internet Protocol (IP) is a communications protocol used to connect computers across a network, specifically the internet.
 IP consists of rules and regulations for transmission of packets across a network including routing and addressing.
-IP ensures that the packets of data that travel across a network arrives at the correct location.
+IP ensures that the packets of data that travel across a network arrive at the correct location.

 MX records, or Mail Exchange records, define the mail servers responsible for accepting email on behalf of a domain.

-NS records, or nameserver records, define which authoritative nameservers contain the DNS records for a domain.
+NS records, or name server records, define which authoritative name servers contain the DNS records for a domain.

 PTR records, or pointer records (also known as reverse DNS or rDNS records), map an IP address to a domain name.
 PTR records are used for reverse DNS lookups.